tmanso9/pass-in-react/README.md

 ## Introduction

-pass.in Front-end provides a user-friendly interface for interacting with the pass.in back-end.
+pass.in provides a user-friendly interface for interacting with the pass.in API.
 It allows organizers to search for participants registered to an event and filter them by query or pagination.

 ## Features